 20. Car Maintenance

 Even new cars need maintenance.
-Add up costs like oil changes, tune ups, and brakes, find the average over the course of a year and add it to your monthly budget.
+Add up costs like oil changes, tune-ups, and brakes, find the average over the course of a year and add it to your monthly expenses.

 21. Public Transportation

 If you don’t have your own car, add your public transportation costs to your monthly budget.
-Keep track of this expense; you may be able to get a small deduction on your taxes if you are using public transportation to commute to work.
+But transportation costs can sneak up on you so keep track of this expense; you may be able to get a small deduction on your taxes if you are using public transportation to commute to work.

 22. Parking Fees